How Much Water Does Each Plant Need?

 Drought Tolerant Varieties

-For each plant type, select varieties that require less water such Sonoma County Master Gardeners list of drought tolerant vegetables or plants listed in this article in The Sacramento Bee.
+For each plant type, select varieties that require less water such as the Sonoma County Master Gardeners list of drought tolerant vegetables.
 When selecting plants keep in mind “drought tolerant” and “heat tolerant” are different attributes of a plant.

 Days to Maturity